Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Rag Wreath Instructions

-Now we need to complete the rag wreath.
-You will need to gather several fabrics for this project.
+Now, we need to complete the rag wreath.
+For this project, you will need to gather several coordinating fabrics.
 I used white and several different shades of pink.
-You can pick whatever colors you like, so go grab those scraps and use them up!
+You can pick whatever colors you like, so grab and use those scraps you’ve been saving!

 Step 1: Measure Fabric